CetaceanNation/misc-scripts/README.md

 ```sh
 snscrape --jsonl twitter-user <handle> >> file_name.tweets.json
 ```
+Before using, you must follow the instructions in the readme for twscrape to add at least one account to an `accounts.db` file in the same directory as the script.
 Additional functionality such as sorting saved files and automatically identifying the last tweet saved limit search queries were added for convenience.
 <details>
 <summary>Show Usage</summary>